alex-nikitin-ninja/alex.nikitin.ninja/README.md

-This is alex.nikitin.ninja website repository.
+This is https://alex.nikitin.ninja/ website repository.